A1ERTA/SiteSifter/readme.md

 Recursive **directory fuzzer + file downloader** with progress bars.
-It fuzzes directories using a wordlist (recursively), crawls discovered pages, and downloads files that match extensions from your list — respecting `robots.txt`.
+It fuzzes directories using a wordlist (recursively), crawls discovered pages, and downloads files that match extensions from your list.

 > **Use responsibly.** Only scan targets you own or have explicit permission to test.